DIY Baby Nursery Ideas on a Budget

 Impact: 🌟🌟🌟🌟🌟

-A painted wall instantly transforms a plain nursery.
+A painted wall instantly transforms a plain nursery—especially when you explore creative baby nursery mural ideas that add color, personality, and visual impact on a budget.
 Geometric patterns, color blocking, or ombré effects add depth and personality.
 For artistic parents, try a whimsical mural — clouds, rainbows, or a mountain range in your nursery color scheme.
 Nursery wall murals are one of the most popular baby boy nursery ideas on my site, with mural baby girl nursery ideas coming in at a close second.

 Upcycled Furniture Changing Station